Mrdhtillah/FuzzyStego/README.md

-# FuzzyStego: An Adaptive Steganographic Scheme Using Fuzzy Logic for Optimizing Embeddable Areas in Spatial Domain Images
+# MACNTStego: A Software Package for Adaptive Fuzzy Logic-Driven Image Steganography in the Spatial Domain

 ## Introduction

-**FuzzyStego** integrates fuzzy logic to embed secret payloads into digital images with enhanced imperceptibility.
+**MACNTStego** integrates fuzzy logic to embed secret payloads into digital images with enhanced imperceptibility.
 The evaluating process includes multiple embedding strategies such as fuzzy-based, non-fuzzy, and extractable variants.

 ## Features